 Get information about brain tumour symptoms, how they are caused and different brain tumour types.

-Over 10,600 people are diagnosed with a primary brain tumour (tumor) each year.
+Almost 11,000 people are diagnosed with a primary brain tumour (tumor) each year.

 With over 130 different types of brain tumour already known to us, and with different areas of the brain controlling different functions, the symptoms associated with this disease can vary greatly.